 - Always carry your permit whilst fishing Association waters.

-- Catch returns: You must complete and forward a catch return to the Membership Secretary, this includes a NIL return, on or before the 10th November each year.
+- Catch returns: You must complete and forward a catch return to Murdo Crosbie, (Contact Details below) this includes a NIL return, before the 10th November each year.

 - When worm fishing for trout the first 2 fish caught MUST be killed.
 Then worm fishing must cease.